Gidget (film): Plot

 One evening, hoping to make Moondoggie jealous, Gidget hires another surfer to be her date at a big luau.
 But her plan backfires, and she winds up with Moondoggie anyway.
 The date goes better than expected, and Moondoggie begins to see her as more than a mascot.
 Yet still hoping to make him jealous, Gidget tells him she's really after Kahuna.
 Moondoggie reacts badly, and Gidget flees the luau.
 On the road, she spots Kahuna and agrees to drive him to a nearby beach house.
 Alone, Gidget asks Kahuna to take her virginity.
 At first amused, Kahuna goes along, but finds himself falling for her straightforward innocence.
 Angry with himself for what almost happened, Kahuna throws her out just as Moondoggie arrives.
 Gidget is mortified but escapes the house undetected.
 Moondoggie and Kahuna then fight over Gidget.
 The cops are summoned and the fight is broken up.

-Afterwards, the two combatants leave the beach house together and find Gidget stranded with a flat tire and without her driver's license.
-Once again, police are summoned.
-Gidget's father, having heard of the incident, decides to take control and orders her out of the surfing scene.
-Furthermore, he sets her up on a blind date with Jeffrey Matthews, the son of a business associate.
+Afterwards, Gidget is stranded with a flat tire and without her driver's license.
+A police car happens by, and she is escorted to the local police station, where her parents are reporting her missing.
+Consequently, Gidget's father orders her out of the surfing scene.
+Later, he sets her up on a blind date with Jeffrey Matthews, the son of a business associate.
 She grudgingly accepts.
 To her surprise, Matthews turns out to be Moondoggie.
 The two return to the beach to find Kahuna tearing down his shack.
 They further discover he has taken a job as an airline pilot.
 Moondoggie and Gidget realize their affection for each other and, as an act of romantic devotion, Moondoggie asks Gidget to wear his class pin.
 Before leaving, Kahuna cheerfully warns Moondoggie that Gidget might be small but she's quite a woman.